-The vehicles fleet is updated and ISO 9001 and FSC certifications are renewed.
+The vehicles fleet is updated and ISO 9001 and FSC® (license number FSC-C125945) certifications are renewed.
+Customers can ask for FSC® certified products.

 Starting from R&S activity started one year before begins the implementation of a new management system.
 This guarantees Maroni a better management of the most complex products integrating components, sub-components, internal and external processing in a more functional way.